 Guided Tours of St Mark’s Square & Basilica

 Taking guided tours is not for everyone, but there are benefits.
 A walking tour with a guide often allows you to skip the queues – why waste your precious time waiting in lines.
 The queues to see the ‘Bronze Horses’ are infamous – skipping the queues is a must, in my opinion.
 To see the horses, there are a number of options available to you.
-To begin with there is a one hour walking tour of the highlights of St Mark’s Cathedral and its treasures, or a two hour tour of St Mark’s Square including the Basilica, the Doge’s Palace and the Bridge of Sights.
+To begin with there is a one hour walking tour of the highlights of St Mark’s Cathedral and its treasures, or a two hour tour of St Mark’s Square including the Basilica, the Doge’s Palace and the Bridge of Sighs.
 For not that much more you can get your own private guide for an Art and Architecture Walking Tour of Venice.

 There really are many other tours on offer, as well as a variety of activities and things to do in Venice.
 For example, for the photographers a 2 hour photography walking tour or a half-day food, wine and culture tour, and even Venice for Kids – a private education tour specifically designed for children.

 For a thorough biography of these horses, I can recommend Charles Freeman’s book The Horses Of St Marks: A Story of Triumph in Byzantium, Paris and Venice (2005, published by Little Brown).